Ciipher

 Ciipher is a South Korean boy band created by South Korean singer Rain under R.A.I.N.
 Company.
-The group consists of three members: Hwi, Hyunbin, and Keita.
+The group consisted of three members: Hwi, Hyunbin, and Keita.
 Originally a seven-piece ensemble, members Tan, Tag, Dohwan, and Won left the group on August 9, 2023.
 They debuted on March 15, 2021, with the extended play (EP) I Like You.

 History

 Pre-debut

 Preparation for the debut of the group has been three years in the making.
 About selecting the members for the first group signed under his R.A.I.N company, Rain said, "There were a lot of factors involved in the process of making Ciipher, but when I met these kids, I felt like I could bet it all on them.
 Not just my time or my skill, but all the things I had and have made.
 Whether the group has good results or not, I don't think I'll regret the things that I gave to this group.
 That's how talented and well-mannered they are".

 Prior to joining the group, many of the members had auditioned on popular television programs or trained at other major labels.
 In December 2014, Tan competed in Mnet's survival reality show No.Mercy under his birth name Choi Seok-won.
 However, he did not make it into the final lineup of Monsta X in 2015.
 Keita and Dohwan were former contestants on YG's Treasure Box, but they both did not make it into the show's final debut lineup.
 Won was a contestant on Under Nineteen under his birth name Park Sung-won.
 He became a member of the debut lineup as he finished in 7th place.
 Won debuted as a member of 1the9 on April 13, 2019, and the group officially disbanded as a group on August 8, 2020.
 Hyunbin was a former contestant on Produce X 101 under Starship Entertainment, and was eliminated on episode 8, finishing in 32nd place.